alonisser/abstractions-talk/presentation.md

 # Open question

-Is the fact that all this new complexity was added completely abstracted from our application code is good?
+Is it good that that all this new complexity was added completely abstracted from our application code?

 --